League & Suffolk University Certificate Program:

 To date- the Suffolk Program has been identified as one of the "most effective" workforce trainings the Mass League conducts by the Health Resources & Services Administration (HRSA).

-Due to the current world crisis, classes will be remote learning for the first half of the training year and will transition to in person when time permits.
+All classes will be virtual learning for this cycle until further notice due to the COVID-19 crisis.
 The times will be from 9:00am to 4:00pm online (with breaks in between) with exception of the last block that runs 8:30am to 4:30pm each scheduled Friday.
-In person location TBD.

-For more information on the League's Suffolk Certificate Program, contact Nikki Simpson.
+For more information on the League's Suffolk Certificate Program, contact Nikki Simpson at MLCHCSuffolkProgram@massleague.org.